304 North Cardinal St.

 - Bishop Indoor/Outdoor Pedestal Planters (10″ to 13″ Wide) from West Elm (drainage holes included, no additional saucer needed)

 If the planter you choose has drainage holes but doesn’t come with a saucer, be sure to place a plant drip tray under the planter to protect the surface.

-Sometimes its easier to grow Monstera plants in lightweight plastic nursery pots, especially if you’re moving the plant around to water it (or for your Zoom video backgrounds….).
-In this case, you’ll likely place the plastic nursery pot inside a planter, basket, bucket without a drainage hole.
+Sometimes it’s easier to grow Monstera plants in lightweight plastic nursery pots, especially if you’re moving the plant around to water it (or for your Zoom video backgrounds….).
+In this case, you’ll likely place the plastic nursery pot inside a planter, basket, or bucket without a drainage hole.
 You can take the plant to the sink to water it, let it drain there, and then place it back into its non-drained decor planter.

 Using an inner plastic liner planter along with an outer decor planter is also very nice if the outer planter is watertight.
 If the outer decor planter is watertight, no saucer will be required to protect the underlying surface from water drips.
 This is nice for plants that are raised up a little bit, as some drip trays can be a bit of an eyesore.